 All entity users can view their entity’s application in JustGrants.
 However, keep in mind that only users assigned to specific applications will be able to take actions within those applications.

-Watch our short Application Mechanics: After Submitting an Application eLearning video for more information on what to expect after submitting your completed application in JustGrants.
+Watch our short Application Mechanics: Submitting an Application eLearning video chapter on Review, Certify, and Submit Application for more information on what to expect after submitting your completed application in JustGrants.